 Battlefield Live SA Laser Tag

-Price: R2590 in total for a two-hour game with a group of up to 14 kids (this is the minimum charge so smaller groups will pay the same).
-Ask about specials available for larger parties.
+Price: R2730 in total for a two-hour game with a group of up to 14 kids (this is the minimum charge so smaller groups will pay the same).
 There is a R700 traveling fee for events hosted outside of Cape Town.
 Altydgedacht Special: Pay for 14 and get 3 more spaces for free, with a venue hire cost of R500.

 firstname.lastname@example.org | +27 (0) 84 364 9979